 This sign is just outside of the door to the studio where I practice Bikram yoga.
 When I first saw the sign I wondered what the studio owner had heard or been told about the color green or if he thought that this hue would have a negative effect on the participants.

-Naturally I questioned him ready for an explanation that vaguely referenced some scientific or psychological studies but boy was I off target.
+Naturally I questioned him, ready for an explanation that vaguely referenced some scientific or psychological studies about color associations with feelings but boy was I off target.
 There was a much simpler answer.
-Bikram doesn’t like the color green!
+Bikram Choudhury, founder of the Bikram Yoga method, doesn’t like the color green!
 At some time in his past there was some tragic event that he associates with the color and doesn’t want to be reminded of it.
 Who can blame him?

 The studio owner said he respected Bikram’s feelings and didn’t allow his students to wear green or use green towels or mats just in case Bikram dropped by the studio unexpectedly.